 Keeping Space – Oakland is CAST’s new pilot program dedicated to providing training and funding for Oakland arts and culture organizations seeking real estate assistance.
 Through direct financial grants, one-on-one technical assistance, and real estate readiness training, CAST’s goal is to provide safe, stable, and permanent real estate solutions for Oakland’s local arts organizations.

-RSVP now for the 3-part Real Estate Readiness Workshop Series led by real estate expert consultants at the Northern California Community Loan Fund (NCCLF).
+RSVP now for the FREE three-part Real Estate Readiness Workshop Series led by real estate expert consultants at the Northern California Community Loan Fund (NCCLF).
 These workshops help arts groups build their organizational and financial capacities to navigate the real estate market.
 We encourage both a senior staff person and board/advisory council member to attend the workshops.
 Register now for one workshop or all three.
 Limited space available.

 East Bay Community Foundation